zship/amd-cli/doc/amdtools.1.md

 -----------------------

-AMD-based projects normally specify a special configuration object which module loaders can use for path resolution. `amd-tools` can take advantage of these RequireJS configuration (http://requirejs.org/docs/api.html#config) properties:
+AMD-based projects normally specify a special configuration object which module loaders can use for path resolution. `amdtools` can take advantage of these RequireJS configuration (http://requirejs.org/docs/api.html#config) properties:

 * `baseUrl`: